Mugilan-Codes/placements-api/README.md

 - Remove `console.log` in production because it is not async.
 Use loggers like `winston`
 - Docker Environment for Development and Testing

+### Create Tables

+- Create MySQL user and move into it.
+- source the init.sql file by using `source init.sql`.

 #### ROUTES

 - Add Course - course id, degree, short name, course name, department - New courses can be added only while authenticated